amyschmid/DtxR/README.md

 - Notebook: dtxr-booleanmodeling.ipynb

 ## Instructions
-Evaluate code cells to recapitulate Figure 5 and Supplementary Figure S1.
+Evaluate code cells in the notebook to recapitulate Figure 5 and Supplementary Figure S1.

 ## Acknowledgements
-Paul Magwene for Boolean modeling tutorial.
+- Thanks to Paul Magwene for Boolean modeling tutorials and helpful discussions.
+- Thanks to National Science Foundation grants MCB-1417750 and MCB-1651117.